ltdev22/docker-containers/laravel-env/README.md

 Before starting the docker containers we need to run this command `cp docker/docker.env.example docker/docker.env` to create the *docker.env* file.
 Then open the file and set the values for the environment variables.
+Also check the *.gitignore* file under the root directory that has the correct files and folders ignored from git.

 Run `docker-compose up` and optionaly add the `-d` option at the end to run on detached mode to launch the application.
 By default the Laravel app lives inside the *codebase* folder.
 The *docker* folder contains a list of sub-folders, each sub-folder has the dockerfiles for the required images and the configuration for each of the containers to be generated.
 In each sub-folder there's also a README.md file with info and a list of commands to use for the containers.